 The investment has been exited or sold.
 The residual value reflects estimated earnout, escrow, or other proceeds expected post-closing.
 The Company has an unfunded loan or investment commitment to the portfolio company at December 31, 2022.
-(See Note 2).

-Collateralized loan obligations ("CLO" or "CLOS") are entitled to periodic distributions which are generally equal to the remaining cash flow of the payments made by the underlying fund's investments less contractual payments to debt holders and fund expenses.
+(See Note 2). - Collateralized loan obligations ("CLO" or "CLO's") are entitled to periodic distributions which are generally equal to the remaining cash flow of the payments made by the underlying fund's investments less contractual payments to debt holders and fund expenses.
 The estimated annualized effective yield indicated is based upon a current projection of the amount and timing of these distributions.
-Such projections are updated on a quarterly basis and the estimated effective yield is adjusted (13) prospectively.
+Such projections are updated on a quarterly basis and the estimated effective yield is adjusted tund expenses.
+The estimated annualized enective yield indicated is based upon a current projection of the annual management of the prospectively.

 The investment is treated as a non-qualifying asset under Section 55(a) of the 1940 Act.
 Under the 1940 Act, we may not acquire any non-qualifying asset unless, at the time the acquisition is made, qualifying assets represent at least 70% of our total assets.
-As of December 31, 2022, qualifying assets represent 97.5% of the Company's total assets and non-qualifying assets represent 2.5% of the Company's total assets.
+As of December 31, 2022, qualifying assets represent 97.5% of the Company's total assets.

-All or a portion of this security is pledged as collateral under the KeyBank Credit Facility and held through the Company's wholly-owned subsidiary Capitala Business Lending, LLC.
-(16)
+All or a portion of this security is pledged as collateral under the KeyBank Credit Facility and held through the Company's wholly-owned subsidiary Capitala Business Lending, LLC. - (15)